The Songs of Zamran: Son of Olias: Background

-In January 2013, Anderson said the album was still in development, and that he had "the ingredients but I haven't put it in the oven yet."
+In January 2013, Anderson said the album was still in development, adding: "I have the ingredients but I haven't put it in the oven yet."
 He confirmed that he had invited musicians from various parts of the world collaborate with him online, and put the album's delay down to commitments to other projects and the difficulty in finding the "right narrative" for The Songs of Zamran.
 Anderson had rewritten the story for the album five times.
 Development continued in 2014, and in February 2021, Anderson said the album was now "up to about two hours of music" and had multiple versions of every song recorded for it.
 He is still unsure on how to present the album.

-In March 2022, Anderson revealed that the album will contain four sections with a total running time of over 4 hours.
+In March 2022, Anderson revealed that the album should contain four sections with a total running time of over 4 hours.
 He had finished the first two, and was faced with the task of working out "the story interwoven between the layers."
 The next update was issued in January 2023, with the release of two separate trailer videos posted on his Facebook and YouTube channels amounting to 10 minutes of music.
 The artwork was produced by Jim Higgins and the videography by Mick Byrne.

 Theme

-The Songs of Zamran will be based on the creation of the structure of the planet Earth and how the planet works, with references to crystal streams and ley lines.
+According to Anderson, The Songs of Zamran will be based on the creation of the structure of the Earth and how the world works, with references to crystal streams and ley lines.
 He continued: "At each juncture you find about more about the mysteries of the planet earth and then more about the mysteries of the human condition, and then more about the inter-dimensional condition of this planet and how many inter-dimensional beings are out there that we don't see.
 And then of course, the extension of that is the inter-galactic people that we don't see."
 Anderson also hinted that the story may cover the idea that "mother Earth is an almighty computer."